 This is the area where we outline our key areas and plans for marketing/promotional materials.
 We outline our focus and refer to our Marketing Plan and Social Media plan for the year.
 We set dates for our large annual events and record events we will participate in.
 We outline our key messages for that year and what areas we need to promote more.
 We also set specific sales goals for each service and any new ones we may be implementing for that year.

 Accountability and Goal Setting:

 Accountability was a theme from a previous year that has worked its way in as its own section.
 I use this to motivate my team and set out clear expectations on actually implementing the plan versus just writing it.
 I was finding that team would be excited to be a part of the planning process, but things would fall apart and not get completed afterwards.
-I outline expectations and create priority lists for each manager.
-They must maintain them throughout the year, and it helps us to track their progress and focus.
+Our leadership team will outline expectations and create priority lists.
+We maintain them throughout the year through Trello, and it helps us to track our progress and focus.
 It also helps to keep us on track and has greatly increased completion of projects!

 In summary, find a formal process to help you outline your long and short term goals.
-We make this a fun activity and I take the management team out to Canmore for a night.
+We make this a fun activity and I take the management team out of town.
 I want them to feel like they are a part of our growth and success!
 Taking them away from the city fosters creativity and keeps the mood positive.
-We have some fun and get some rest away from the busyness of dogma.
+We have some fun and get some rest away from the busyness of Dogma.
 During this time, we also create vision boards for the business.
 It is a fun activity and one I find to be incredibly powerful; a topic in itself, so will post more on that at another time!

 Does this inspire you and encourage you to write your own plan?
 What do you include in your Strategic Plan or process?
 Share in the comments why you may or may not write a Strategic Plan or what you have learned by doing so!